Jesse Benton: September 2021 indictment and conviction

-On September 20, 2021, the United States Department of Justice announced that Benton (along with Doug Wead) has been indicted.
-Benton and Wead are both charged with one count of conspiracy to solicit and cause an illegal campaign contribution by a foreign national, effect a conduit contribution, and cause false records to be filed with the FEC, one count of contribution by a foreign national, one count of contribution in the name of another and three counts of making false entries in an official record, all related to contributions he had made to the Trump campaign on behalf of a Russian national, the former Russian naval officer turned multilevel marketer Roman Vasilenko.
+On September 20, 2021, the United States Department of Justice announced that Benton (along with Doug Wead) had been indicted.
+Benton and Wead were both charged with one count of conspiracy to solicit and cause an illegal campaign contribution by a foreign national, effect a conduit contribution, and cause false records to be filed with the FEC, one count of contribution by a foreign national, one count of contribution in the name of another and three counts of making false entries in an official record, all related to contributions he had made to the Trump campaign on behalf of a Russian national, the former Russian naval officer turned multilevel marketer Roman Vasilenko.
 Benton was convicted of all six counts on November 17, 2022.
 He had bought a $25,000 ticket to the Republican National Convention's (RNC) 2016 event on behalf of Vasilenko without disclosing his nationality to the Trump campaign.
-On February 17, 2023, Benton is sentenced to 18 months in prison.
+On February 17, 2023, Benton was sentenced to 18 months in prison.
+On April 19, 2024, he lost an appeal of that conviction.

 Personal life

 Benton is a Philadelphia native and an alumnus of Mary Washington College, where he was an economics major and played rugby.

-Benton is married to Ron Paul's granddaughter, Valori Pyeatt, and they have a daughter, Caroline.
+Benton is married to Ron Paul's granddaughter, Valori Pyeatt, and they have a daughter.
 The two met when Benton arranged for Pyeatt to do an interview as part of Paul's presidential campaign.
 In addition to doing interviews for the Paul campaign, Pyeatt has also helped to organize fundraising receptions.
-Pyeatt is the daughter of Ron Paul's daughter Lori Pyeatt, who has also worked on the Ron Paul campaign.
+Pyeatt is the daughter of Lori Pyeatt, Ron Paul's daughter who also worked on his campaign.